lhanappa/nipunbatra.github.io/teaching/os-fall-18/labs/17-Oct.md

 1. Write a multi-threaded program with 2 threads to add the numbers in a large array.
 The first thread adds the first half elements, the second thread adds the second half elements.
 Also, write a non-threaded program to compute the result.
 Do you get the same answer?

 Now, write a generalised version of this code, which can allow any number of threads.
+If you use the ceil function from math.h, how do you compile the program?

 This program can be written in two ways - one create the array as a global variable; second pass the array as an argument to the n threads.
 Write both implementations.
 Do you get the same answer both the implementations?

+What is the maximum number of threads that works for you?
+What is thr maximum allowed number of threads?

 **Bonus** Study multi-processing and multi-threading in Python.
 Use `pool` to parallelize image processing on a large batch of images.
 Do some simple operation like batch convert from colour to grayscale.